-I had originally wanted to feature the Brandy Crusta for the Drink of the Week, but the key to that cocktail is getting a full peel of a lemon to sit just right—like a skirt—around the inside of a wine glass.
-Actually, my best wine glass was too tall for this, and a cocktail coupe was too wide at the rim for the full peel to sit properly, and other glasses looked strange and. . . well, you get the idea.
-I just didn’t feel like I had the right glass for the Crusta, and believe me when I tell you that I have a lot of cocktail glassware!
-In the end, I decided that if I was having trouble showcasing the right glass, I could hardly expect my readers to have an easier time.
-Besides, I couldn’t figure out how one would drink the Brandy Crusta with this giant lemon peel in the way, so I switched gears and went with the Sidecar instead.
+We had originally wanted to feature the Brandy Crusta for the Drink of the Week, but the key to that cocktail is getting a full peel of a lemon to sit just right—like a skirt—around the inside of a wine glass.
+Actually, our best wine glass was too tall for this, and a cocktail coupe was too wide at the rim for the full peel to sit properly, and other glasses looked strange and. . . well, you get the idea.
+We just didn’t feel like we had the right glass for the Crusta, and we have a lot of cocktail glassware!
+In the end, we decided that if it was this much trouble showcasing the right glass, we could hardly expect our readers to have an easier time.
+Besides, how does one drink the Brandy Crusta with this giant lemon peel in the way?
+So, we switched gears and went with the Sidecar instead.

 2 oz cognac

 .5 oz lemon juice

 Combine ingredients in a mixing glass, add ice and shake to chill.
 Strain into a sugar-rimmed cocktail glass and serve.